sikicode/hirearchy-from-json/README.md

-# hirearchy-from-json
+# Trie Example: hirearchy-from-json

-Build and print hirearchy from json mappings
+Build and print hirearchy from json mappings using trie